Tom Lockyer: Luton Town

 On 12 August 2023, Lockyer captained Luton in the club's first Premier League match as they lost 4–1 to Brighton & Hove Albion on the opening day of the 2023–24 season.
 On 30 September, Lockyer scored his first Premier League goal in a 2–1 win at Everton – Luton's first win in the competition and first top division win in 31 years.

 During a match against AFC Bournemouth on 16 December 2023, Lockyer was stretchered off the pitch after collapsing in the second half, having suffered a cardiac arrest.
 Bournemouth player Philip Billing was the first person to summon assistance to the defender before the arrival of the medical staff, who managed to resuscitate him in two minutes.
 The match was subsequently abandoned with the scoreline at 1–1.
 Luton later released a statement confirming that Lockyer was in a stable condition.
 After being discharged from the hospital, having had an implantable cardioverter-defibrillator fitted, he began a period of rehabilitation at home.

 On 13 August 2024, Luton Town announced that Lockyer had returned to the club's training ground to begin the next phase of his rehabilitation.
 In December 2024, just one week before his scheduled return to development squad action, he suffered ankle ligament damage in training, requiring surgery.
 He was not offered a new contract at the end of the 2024–25 season, but continued his rehabilitation with the club.
 On 7 October 2025, following confirmation that he was able to return to playing, his departure from the Hatters was confirmed.

 Return to Bristol Rovers

 Following his departure from Luton Town, Lockyer returned to training with former club Bristol Rovers, reuniting with former manager Darrell Clarke following the latter's return to the club in May 2025.
 On 23 October 2025, he signed a contract until the end of the season with the League Two club, declaring himself to be 'back home'.
 On 25 October, he made his first competitive appearance since December 2023 in a 4–0 defeat to Crawley Town.

+He departed the club upon the expiry of his contract at the end of the 2025–26 season.

+Melbourne Victory

+On 11 July 2026, he joined A-League Men side Melbourne Victory ahead of the 2026–27 season.